rcscr/Tapestrie/README.md

 - numberOfMatches (Int): *number of characters that matched*
 - numberOfErrors (Int): *number of errors due to misspelling or letters missing*
 - prefixDistance (Int): *the distance from the start of the match to the beginning of the word*
-- matchedWholeSequence (Boolean): *whether the keyword perfectly matched the entire string stored in the Trie*
+- matchedWholeString (Boolean): *whether the keyword perfectly matched the entire string stored in the Trie*
-- matchedWholeWord (Boolean): *whether the keyword perfectly matched a whole word*
+- matchedWholeWord (Boolean): *whether the keyword perfectly matched a whole word within the string*

 As an example, let's examine the best and worst search hits above: